 Anyway…here is a video to show you the basics of the moss stitch and the pattern is below.
 I hope you enjoy making this blanket!

-Chain 100 in white (or any even number)
+Chain 100 in white (or any even number).

 What I’m telling you to do is chain one after you make that first single crochet, skip the next chain, and single crochet into the next one.
 Repeat working a single crochet, chain one, skip over the chain space until you get to the end of the row.

-Translation: Single crochet in the chain 1 space from the row below, chain once, skip over the single crochet in the row below, work a single crochet into the chain one space.
+In other words, single crochet in the chain 1 space from the row below, chain once, skip over the single crochet in the row below, work a single crochet into the chain one space.
 Repeat this all the way across and find the space between the last single crochet and the turning chains.
 Chain 2 and turn.

 Going forward you are working 7 rows of white in the Moss Stitch, 1 row of color in Puff Stitch, 3 rows of white in Moss Stitch, 1 row of color in Puff Stitch.
 Repeat this pattern until the very last section of white where you’ll only crochet 6 rows of white to match the beginning.
 Here’s a diagram in case that doesn’t make sense: